 - Home office deduction: So you are lucky enough to blog in your PJs if you want.
 Another stroke of luck comes with the tax benefit of being able to deduct your home office.
 If you have a dedicated space used only for business in your home, you can deduct a percentage of home expenses, including mortgage payments, utilities and property taxes based on your percentage of business use.

 - Start-up costs: If you just started your blog last year congratulations!
 If you have a newly formed blog you may be able to deduct start-up costs, including legal fees, cost of experimentation and advertisements.

 - Vehicle expenses: In addition to the mileage deduction and other expenses, you may be able to deduct a big portion of what you paid for your car for the first year you used it for your business.

 - Health insurance premiums: You may be able to deduct what you pay for medical insurance for you and your family without having to itemize your tax deductions or being subject to the threshold limits that W-2 employees are subject to.

 - Equipment: If you purchased a computer or other equipment, like a tablet or cell phone for your business, you can take a deduction in the year you purchase it if it was used exclusively for business.
-Up to $500,000 worth of equipment is eligible for immediate expensing in the tax year you bought it.
+Up to $1,020,00 worth of equipment may be eligible for immediate expensing in the tax year you bought it.